brucelau-github/freefonts/README.md

 # msfonts

-This is a simples script that installs ms fonts in a linux box.
+This is a simples script that installs the Microsoft Core Fonts in a linux box.

-Tested only in archlinux.

 To install it, run: